 “a holographic perspective to describe how energy waveforms generated by the heart’s electromagnetic field encode and distribute information about all structures and processes throughout the body from the cellular level to the body as a whole.
 Moreover, the energy fields produced by the heart and other bodily structures are transmitted externally.
 And because these energy fields are in continuous interaction with the multiplicity of energy fields in the environment, it appears that information about nonlocal events and processes is conveyed back to the body and processed as intuition.”
 (2009, p.
 61, italics are mine.)

-Emotions and physical energy plays a huge role in our lives at a level that is below our level of consciousness, and explains the phenomena of “affect contagion” – the wordless instantaneous sharing of emotion and other information among members of a herd, flock, school, or tribe.
+Emotions and physical energy play a huge role in our lives that is usually below our level of consciousness awareness, and explains the phenomena of “affect contagion” – the wordless instantaneous sharing of emotion and other information among members of a herd, flock, school, or tribe.

 I have a vivid memory of entering an office in a large organization for the first time and being overwhelmed by an ineffable sense of sadness, depression, and resignation.
 The office was quiet, with well-appointed furnishings, and well lit.
 The staff was well dressed and polite, and yet there was an inescapable misery in the place.
 I found out much later that the person in charge was a highly risk-averse, ambitious person who had a strong need to control everything that happened within her jurisdiction.
+The leader was unconscious of the effect she had on her team but it was readily apparent to her people.
 For me it was a powerful lesson in leadership as well as the tangibility of shared emotion.

 We Are All Linked